taisei-project/taisei/doc/GAME.rst

 a lot of damage.

 You can use them to clear out bullets and enemies from the screen.
 However you only get a limited amount of them, so they are best used when you are in a pinch.
-When used against a boss' Spell Card, it voids your capturing bonus.
+When used against a boss’ Spell Card, it voids your capturing bonus.

 Rumor has it that if you get hit by a bullet and hit the bomb key fast enough, you can avoid death.
-This is called *Death Bombing* and people who master it-- so the lore goes-- will find their bomb meter becoming a second life meter.
+This is called *Death Bombing* and people who master it—so the lore goes—will find their bomb meter becoming a second life meter.

 Power Surge
 -----------